ETHOS: Engineers in Technical Humanitarian Opportunities of Service Learning

 ETHOS seeks to provide experiential learning through service internships, student organization activities, collaborative research and hands-on classroom projects.
 These activities are centered around the development of appropriate technologies for the developing world, both locally and globally.
 Such experiences expose students to alternative technologies that are based on science and engineering principles but have tangible impacts on improving the lives of those who use them.

 ETHOS challenges students to think creatively and independently, to work as a team and communicate effectively, and to address several of the issues present in our world: appropriate technology, environmental ethics, social responsibility, and cultural sensitivity.
 Such exposure allows students to recognize the positive and negative effects of engineering and technology.
 Furthermore, it brings to light the responsibilities of being an engineer in our ever-increasing global society.

 Where we've been

-Over our 14-year lifetime, we've sent students all around the world to do some amazing things.
+Over our 14-year lifetime, we've sent students to work with partners all around the world.
 The dots in the map below show all of the locations of our past projects.
 The orange dots represent project highlights from some of our most recent years.
 Use the For More Information tab to read in depth about those projects.

-Where will ETHOS take you?The students of the 2014 ETHOS class are currently preparing for their immersions this summer.
-With 11 different locations, 32 excited students, and 6 new partners, this will be a promising summer for ETHOS.
-Take a look at the groups and their respective projects, and please consider making a financial contribution to support the students as they raise $1,100 for their program fees.
+Where will ETHOS take you?The students of the 2014 ETHOS class have all safely arrived at their locations.
+With 9 different placements, 31 excited students, and 6 new partners, this will be a promising summer for ETHOS.
+Take a look at the groups and their respective projects, and please consider making a financial contribution to support our program.

 Domestic and International Service-Learning

-At the ETHOS program, we offer a variety of opportunities to get involved.
-Throughout the academic year, students can participate in ETHOS club, which focuses on raising awareness about global issues through participation in local projects.
+In the ETHOS program, we offer a variety of opportunities to get involved.
+Throughout the academic year, students can participate in ETHOS club and semester breakouts, which focus on raising awareness about global issues through participation in local projects.